-Krokodile (also known as Kocodile meth) is a home made alternative to heroin and costs 1 tenth of the price of heroin.
+Krokodile (also known as Kocodil meth) is a home made alternative to heroin and costs 1 tenth of the price of heroin.
 Simple to make with ingredients being easy to get.
-The psychoactive core agent of Krokodil is a home made version of the pharmaceutical drug desomorphine – an opiate type morphine substitute.
+The psychoactive core agent of Krokodile is a home made version of the pharmaceutical drug desomorphine – an opiate type morphine substitute.
 Due to the addictiveness of desomorphine many doctors abandoned its use.

-This home made clandestine version Krokodile can be manufactured by boiling tablets containing codeine and various other ingredients such as petrol, iodine, industrial cleaning oils, lighter fluids etc. Korokodile is flammable and is much stronger than heroin, but the high of it doesn’t last as long as heroin.
+This home made clandestine version Krokodil can be manufactured by boiling tablets containing codeine and various other ingredients such as petrol, iodine, industrial cleaning oils, lighter fluids etc. Krokodil is flammable and is much stronger than heroin, but the high of it doesn’t last as long as heroin.

 Krokodil takes Toll on Russian Addicts